MA, Emancipatory Leadership

-The SJSU Connie L. Lurie College of Education’s Master's in Emancipatory Leadership for Schools (MELS) is designed for emerging K-12 school leaders who wish to engage with emancipatory leadership practices to improve educational opportunities for historically marginalized students.
+The SJSU Connie L. Lurie College of Education’s Master's in Educational Leadership, Concentration in Emancipatory School Leadership is designed for emerging K-12 school leaders who wish to engage with emancipatory leadership practices to improve educational opportunities for historically marginalized students.
 This program will prepare school leaders through deep engagement with research and practice through applied consulting on living case studies.

 Emancipatory school leadership approaches create organizational cultures to reflect the diversity of experience and knowledge within school communities through collaborative approaches to deconstruct power systems, challenge inequitable practices and policies, and cultivate community cultural wealth.

 Apply by May 15 to begin your 14-month transformation starting Summer 2020.
 New admits will each receive a $3500 scholarship!

 This new Master’s Degree is targeted to begin in Summer 2020 and designed to work in partnership with county LEAP programs to build upon the skills LEAP graduates bring to school settings.
 The program contains the following features:

 - Official program name: Educational Leadership, Concentration in Emancipatory School Leadership, MA

 - Part-time, 30 units

 - Hybrid model with courses taught in-person and online

 - Students will be admitted as a cohort to enhance their success through collaborative problem posing approaches to leadership development.

 - CSU Apply online application